 A continuation of Chemistry 115.
 Emphasis on equilibrium and solution chemistry including kinetics and electrochemistry.
 QF course.
+Concurrent registration in CHM116L is required.
 (Three one-hour lectures, one three-hour laboratory.
 Spring and Summer)

 Prerequisite(s): CHM115(General Chemistry I)